dazzer-io/dazzer-cli-npm/README.md

 ## What Gets Installed

-This NPM package downloads the appropriate pre-compiled Dazzer CLI binary for your platform during installation.
-The binary is written in Go and includes all necessary dependencies.
+This NPM package includes pre-compiled Dazzer CLI binaries for your platform.
+The binary is written in Go and includes all necessary dependencies, including advanced semantic AST processing with TypeScript support.

 Supported platforms:
 - macOS (Intel and Apple Silicon)